Poster presenters must attend the meeting in person in order to participate in the 2023 Poster Session

 Poster Presenter Guidelines:

 - Review your abstract online and fix any HTML form/special character errors.
-All abstract edits are due by January 7, 2023.
-(Your personal edit link will be sent via email as part of your abstract acceptance message.)
+All abstract edits are due by December 30, 2023.
+(Your personal edit link was sent via email as part of your abstract acceptance message.)

 - All poster presenters must pay to register for the meeting by January 20, 2023.